There really is nothing final about the frontier of space anymore following the rise of private cosmos-focused businesses over the past two decades.

 Investors will no doubt be glued to Virgin Galactic’s first fully crewed test flight this weekend, but there should also be some interest in the satellite business’s growth.
 With so many options — that’s three in 2021 alone — and SpaceX’s Starlink expected to spin off within the next couple of years, we’re really only getting started.

 Any sort of investment in space can be an exciting one, though that also means that it comes with plenty of risk.
 That’s why, here at MyWallSt, we’ve got a proven, market-beating shortlist of stocks that can help you to build the perfect, reduced-risk portfolio.
-Simply click here now to avail of a free trial.
+Simply click here now to avail of free access.
 It’s the best investment you’ll ever make.

 MyWallSt operates a full disclosure policy.
 MyWallSt staff currently holds long positions in companies mentioned above.
 Read our full disclosure policy here.